ryakad/squeeze/README.md

 You can see from the above code that adding callbacks for file changes is quite simple.
 Other changes that can be used are:

-+ gitsqueeze.FILE_ADDED - called when a file is added
++ gitsqueeze.FILE_ADDED    - set when a file is added
-+ gitsqueeze.FILE_DELETED - called when a file is removed
++ gitsqueeze.FILE_DELETED  - set when a file is removed
-+ gitsqueeze.FILE_MODIFIED - called when a file is modified
++ gitsqueeze.FILE_MODIFIED - set when a file is modified
-+ gitsqueeze.FILE_COPIED - called when a file is copied from an existing file
++ gitsqueeze.FILE_COPIED   - set when a file is copied from an existing file
-+ gitsqueeze.FILE_RENAMED - called when a file is renamed
++ gitsqueeze.FILE_RENAMED  - set when a file is renamed

 More Examples